ManufacturaInd/badger/README.md

 Badger is a simple text to image converter, designed to render ASCII art using bitmap fonts.

 It uses [Pillow][1], the friendly PIL fork, to draw PNG images using a bitmap font in the .pil format.
-Formats like BDF or PCF can be converted to the PIL font format using the ``pilfont.py`` script that comes with Pillow.
+See below how to convert other font formats to .pil.

 Installation
 ------------